 We used to rely on our local meteorologist to find out what the weather was going to be like, but considering how many of us use smartphones these days, mobile apps have become a great way to get the latest forecast any time you need it.
-Whether you’re on the road or just don’t have access to a television, you can still figure out whether you should be packing an umbrella or not.
+Whether you’re on the road or just don’t have access to a television, you can still figure out whether you should be packing an umbrella.

 At a glance

 Dark Sky is our pick for the best weather app out there.
 It’s not free like most of our other picks, but if you’re serious about tracking the weather, it doesn’t get much better than this.

 Where Dark Sky shines is in its visualizations and minute-by-minute predictions.
 You can get those up-to-date forecasts as much as an hour in advance, and in hourly increments for the next seven days.
 The app’s simple interface shows you the weather conditions and expected temperatures, and it can even send you notifications before it starts raining or snowing, so you’re not caught by surprise.
 There’s also an Apple Watch app that provides the basics, meaning you can keep your phone stowed while on the go.

 What we really like about Dark Sky, however, is the visualizations.
 They’re smooth and elegant, which is something you don’t find in most weather apps.
 Few weather apps approach maps quite like Dark Sky, which is why it’s in a class of its own.
 It’s even better without ads, and the one-time fee is far more attractive than the subscription-based model used by other apps.

 AccuWeather gets high marks from us not only for its simplicity but also for being so comprehensive.
 While the app is no-frills, just about any kind of weather information you might need is at your fingertips with AccuWeather.
 Minute-by-minute forecasts are available up to two hours in advance, but you can only get hourly conditions up to 72 hours in advance, as opposed to 7 days with other apps.